Ira W. DeCamp Foundation

 Project Renewal, New York, NY

-$75,000 as the first installment for Addressing New York City’s Behavioral Health Workforce Crisis: Psychiatric Social Health Technician Training
+$75,000 as the final installment for Addressing New York City’s Behavioral Health Workforce Crisis: Psychiatric Social Health Technician Training

-Adoptive and Foster Family Coalition of New York, Brooklyn, NY
+Adoptive and Foster Family Coalition, New York, NY

 Advocates for Children of New York, Inc, New York, NY

-$75,000 as the first installment for Project Achieve
+$75,000 as the final installment for Project Achieve

 Anthos Home, New York, NY

-$75,000 as the first installment for Aftercare Services for Youth Aging Out of Foster Care: Capacity Building and Program Enhancement
+$75,000 as the final installment for Aftercare Services for Youth Aging Out of Foster Care: Capacity Building and Program Enhancement

 At the Table, Brooklyn, NY

-$75,000 as the first installment for the College Tutoring Program
+$75,000 as the final installment for the College Tutoring Program

 Center for New York City Affairs, New York, NY

-$50,000 as the first installment for the Child Welfare Watch
+$50,000 as the final installment for the Child Welfare Watch

 Children's Aid Society, New York, NY

-$60,000 as the first installment for the Supporting the Fostering Youth Success Alliance
+$60,000 as the final installment for the Supporting the Fostering Youth Success Alliance

 Children’s Rights, New York, NY